SwastikShetty06/better-clone/README.md

 ---

+## 🌐 Live Demo

+Check out the live version of the project here: **[better-clone-swastik.netlify.app](https://better-clone-swastik.netlify.app)**

+---

 ## 🚀 Features

-- **Pixel-Perfect Replication**: A high-fidelity clone of four main pages from Better.com.
+- **Pixel‑Perfect Replication**: A faithful visual clone of four main pages from Better.com.
-- **Interactive Mortgage Calculator**: A fully functional mortgage calculator that computes monthly payments in real-time based on user inputs.
+- **Interactive Mortgage Calculator**: Computes monthly payments in real time based on user input.
-- **Responsive Design**: Fully optimized for a seamless experience across desktops, tablets, and mobile devices.
+- **Responsive Design**: Optimized for desktops, tablets, and mobile devices.
-- **Component-Based Architecture**: Built using reusable React components for maintainability and scalability.
+- **Component‑Based Architecture**: Built using reusable React components for maintainability.
-- **Modern Tech Stack**: Utilizes Next.js for server-side rendering and routing, and Tailwind CSS for styling.
+- **Modern Tech Stack**: Utilizes Next.js for SSR and routing, and Tailwind CSS for styling.

 ---